 More than 71 percent of American adults are overweight or obese.
 The problem is so epidemic that Congress funded the Centers for Disease Control and Prevention to begin state nutrition education programs, and the federal government issued guidelines on the identification and treatment of overweight and obesity using various weight loss techniques.

-While there is still some debate as to whether overweight causes Type 2 diabetes or just raises the risk of developing it, more than 90% of people with Type 2 diabetes are overweight or obese.
+While there is still some debate as to whether overweight causes Type 2 diabetes or just raises the risk of developing it, more than 90 percent of people with Type 2 diabetes are overweight or obese.
 Overweight refers to an excess of body weight compared with standards set by the National Institutes of Health and the National Heart, Lung, and Blood Institute.
-The excess weight may come from muscle, bone, fat, or body water.
+The excess weight may come from muscle, bone, fat or body water.
 Obesity refers specifically to having an abnormally high proportion of body fat.